zakplus/sqlite-loader/README.md

 ### Data structure:

-The loader return a javascript string array in which each item is a SQLite query read from the script file.
+The loader returns a javascript string array where each item is a SQLite query from the script file.
+The order of the queries is retained, index 0 points to the first query in the script file.

 #### Example: